cyber-prophet/bostrom-journal/BostromJournal001.md

 Bostrom is a full refactoring of the Euler network with a strong focus on Superintelligence.
 It includes a new distribution model, economics, improved ranking, and some superintelligent abilities.

 Founders perceive [Bostrom](https://cyb.ai/search/bostrom) as a canary network in the same way that Kusama relates to Polkadot.
 The Bostrom knowledge graph tends to be a bootstrap hub for domain-specific networks of Cyber.
-The network works as a testbed for Interplanetary Knowlege Protocol communications and different experiments.
+The network works as a testbed for Interplanetary Knowlege Protocol communications and different experiments, including Moon development.
 Consider Bostrom a network with high risks but of market value.

 The key differences within the Cyber network are being discussed [here](https://cyb.ai/search/bostrom%20vs%20cyber).
 The launch of the Bostrom network is the inception of an ecosystem.

 ## Knowledge graph [~](QmYPEehJdgxfTK3x5KQt56HbFEk8RXUmceqaTaseoPMUR6)

 The knowledge graph of Bostrom blockchain consists of couples: source particle connected to destination particle via cyberlink.
-So it can be encoded in the form of `source_particle - destination_particle`, which reduces the complexity of entering data.
-But simple cyberlinks in combination with markdown files, where various conventions of connections between particles could be used, give the necessary flexibility to Bostrom's knowledge graph, adopting it to different use cases.
+So it can be encoded in the form of `source_particle - destination_particle`, which reduces the complexity of entering data (versus using triples, as it is common between modern knowledge graph applications).
+Cyberlinks in combination with use of text files with markdown markup, where various conventions of connections between particles could be used, give the necessary flexibility to Bostrom's knowledge graph, adopting it to a vast variety of use cases.

 ### Particles [~]()